bergsalex/roux-cs5500-haploqa/docs/ProjectProposal.md

 - GeDI team provides API end-points to fetch sample data and genotype probabilities for HaploQA

 ## 5. Approvals
-Describe how and when you received approval for this project from your instructor and how/when you got approval from your client(s).
+Team members must agree to and sign the [team contract](./TeamContract.md)

-Give the date and method of approval from all your team members.
+Approvals for code contributions will happen through the GitHub.com Pull Request system and be reviewed by the team.

-Approvals will happen through the GitHub.com Pull Request system.
+Approvals from clients will happen through the GitHub.com Pull Request system where appropriate and email elsewhere.

 ## 6. Log
 This document is to be tracked and reviewed in version control (see above